 When our trio first meets, Patrick tells Marion about “Anna Karenina,” describing Tolstoy’s novel as “literature’s most tragic love story, and also the most true, because all love stories are tragic.”
 My Policeman is both of these things, but it’s also a tale with no good or bad characters, where the real evil is societal constraints that don’t allow our protagonists to be free, filling them with guilt and regret and eventually making them cause each other’s undoing.
 But My Policeman is ultimately a story about forgiveness, where the journey is just as important as the resolution and no one is really to blame: in this “tragic love story,” there’s also room for hope.

-My Policeman premiered at the 2022 BFI London Film Festival on October 15, 2022, and will be released in US theaters on October 21 and globally on Amazon Prime Video on November 4.
+My Policeman premiered at the 2022 BFI London Film Festival on October 15, 2022, and will be released in US theaters on October 21 and globally on Prime Video on November 4.